nevanscott/uxui0120/_archive/projects/translate.md

 assigned: 14
 due: 16
 topics:
-  - native
+  - Native App
-  - ui
+  - User Interface
-  - navigation
+  - Navigation
 ---

 Apple has decided to launch an app called Translate.
 Following their Human Interface Guidelines, develop the concept and UI of a few key screens to get buy-in for further work.